 Action: A message appears asking you to Enter a File Number (0-9).
-Pressing a numbered key will cause the machine to save the DATA FILE.
-Ensure the tape player is recording before pressing a numbered key.
+Pressing a

 Response: The current datafile will be saved to cassette.

 DISC USERS

 Action: Insert into the disc drive, a formatted Kit data disc (formatted using the supplied format utility).
 A message appears asking you to Enter a File